PavanRangani/docs/docs/prd/tax/tax.md

 #### Dependencies

 - Allows to select multiple `Legal entity`.
 For each entity allows to select applicable `Form`
+- When `Dependency` status is N/A, it should not be link.
+- When the `Dependency` status is not N/A, it should be link.
+On click of `Dependency` link it should open the tax return of the same year for that legal entity.

 #### K1 Distribution Partners